Nigeria winger Kalu collapses before playing again in Bordeaux's draw with Marseille

 Recall two years ago, Kalu collapsed in training a day before the Super Eagles commenced their 2019 Africa Cup of Nations campaign in Egypt.

-He was immediately rushed to a hospital in Alexandria, where it was confirmed that the 23-year-old had suffered dehydration.
+The 23-year-old winger was immediately rushed to a hospital in Alexandria, where it was confirmed that he had suffered dehydration.

+Second-half goals from Timothee Pembele and Oudin cancelled out Cengiz Under and Payet's goals for Marseille in the 34th and 41st minutes respectively.

+A week ago, Bordeaux started their 2021-22 Ligue 1 campaign with a shock 2-0 loss to newly-promoted Clermont and they are now ranked 16th in the table.